betterobjects/activeql/docs/index.markdown

 entity:
   Car:
     attributes:
+      licence: Key
       brand: CarBrand!
-      mileage: Int
+      mileage: Int!
+      color: String
 ```

-### This would generate a full fledged GraphQL API including
+### This simple example configuration would generate a full fledged GraphQL API including

-  * the object type definition (Car and Driver)
+  * type object for entity
-  * queries for the type (by id)
+  * query for the type (by id)
-  * queries for a list of types (with filter, sort and paging)
+  * query for a list of items of types (with filter, sort and paging)
-  * relationships between object types
-  * filter types for every object type
+  * filter types for object type
-  * filter types for all Types and Scalars (e.g. filtering by String)
+  * filter types for all object type fields (e.g. filtering by String)
-  * create mutatations for all object types
+  * create mutatation
-  * update mutatations for all object types
+  * update mutatation
-  * delete mutatations for all object types
+  * delete mutatation
   * input type for the create mutatation
   * input type for the update mutatation
   * result type for create and update mutations
-  * enumeration types as defined
+  * enumeration type
   * resolver for the queries and mutations that read/write to a _datastore_ (per default a document based database, e.g. MongoDB)
   * statistics queries to get the number of entries, latest updates etc.
-  * some helper types, query and more
+  * some helper types, queries and more

-### More API Features (not included in this example)
+### Some more API Features (not included in this example)

   * validation of mutation input (configuration or function)
   * handling of file uploads